 We were always “the smart one” and usually also “the smartass” in the group.
 There was a distinct divide between the people who got hired because of life’s circumstances/random luck/natural talent to deal with people, and the college educated/well experienced/old school landmen.
 The “warm bodies” knew they were only hired so a broker could bill a day rate

 Ever heard of the term “dead cat bounce?”
 Ok, so maybe it technically doesn’t qualify, but you get my point.
 We had another ~3 years of good times.
 Everyone knew a landman, or at least someone involved in the oil business, kind of like every family has someone in real estate.
 Too few of us questioned what had changed.
-We accepted that the price of oil was the sole determining factor, and
+We accepted that the price of oil (and the discovery of shale) was the sole determining factor, and

-therefor [ADBB showing off right there] our entire business must be generating more money than we spent Otherwise, why would we be spending SO MUCH MONEY?!
+therefortherefore [ADBB showing off right there] our entire business must be generating more money than we spent, right?
+Otherwise, why would we be spending SO MUCH MONEY?!
 The OFS guys were squeezed hard in 2014 and 2015, but they even started seeing things pick up again.
 Everyone had work again.
 Life was good.
-I didn’t see the same hiring frenzies for landmen during this time, but I had also put myself in a position to be more…isolated from the masses A couple of people I knew that had left landmanning in 2014 got back into the business, most of the ones that left didn’t come back though.
+I didn’t see the same hiring frenzies for landmen during this time, but I had also put myself in a position to be more…isolated from the masses (means I took my job as a serious career, instead of a way to work for my buddy and afford an F250 platinum).
+A couple of people I knew that had left landmanning in 2014 got back into the business, most of the ones that left didn’t come back though.
 They were the smart ones.

 Boom and bust.
 That’s the way it’s always been.
 We all get that.
 It’s busted, and it’s going to get more busted.
 The question everyone (not just #EFT now) is asking…was shale ever profitable?
-If you have the prime acreage, a great management team, plenty of investor capital, good field personnel, and a bit of luck…did that ever actually happen I can’t really come up with any examples.
+If you have the prime acreage, a great management team, plenty of investor capital, good field personnel, and a bit of luck…did that ever actually happen (or just a delirious dream we chose to believe)?
+I can’t really come up with any examples.
 I can, however, start counting all the companies I have worked for that have gone bankrupt, been dissolved, or otherwise been dismantled for parts.
 Were we just that dumb?
 Maybe we just got left out of the cool kids club when they decided to pull a fast one…How did an entire industry decide to get on board with, what is now referred to by some, a complete fraud?
-Maybe because everyone was doing it Might as well!
+Maybe because everyone was doing it?
+Might as well!
 I’m seriously wondering, how the fuck did this happen?
 If even half of the shit these #eft shitposters say is true…damn it makes me feel dumb.

 Big thanks to @AandDBadBoy, check him out on Twitter for more insight into the business.
 Again, if you’d like to say something…say it.
 The door is open.